dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_two/1-0_permissions.md

 [me@linuxbox me]$ chgrp new_group some_file
 In the example above, we changed the group ownership of some_file from its previous group to "new_group".
 You must be the owner of the file or directory to perform a chgrp.
 ---
-© 2000-2015, William E. Shotts, Jr. Verbatim copying and distribution of this entire article is permitted in any medium, provided this copyright notice is preserved.
+Â© 2000-2015, William E. Shotts, Jr. Verbatim copying and distribution of this entire article is permitted in any medium, provided this copyright notice is preserved.